 Needless to say, copyright of these shots belongs to United Front.

 Scribbling Geek’s Not-So-Gangsterly Visit of North Point Night Market (北角夜市)

 As for the night market, it is roughly at the heart of the neighbourhood, just a minute’s walk from North Point MTR subway station.
-Compared to the version in the game, it is noticeably smaller, with products sold meant more for cooking and daily living.
+Compared to the version in the game, the actual market is much smaller, with products sold meant more for cooking and daily living.
 Overall, the impression I got was that while United Front explicitly made it a “North Point night market” in the game, they actually based their version on the more famous Temple Street one over in Kowloon.
-You do get a Sleeping Dogs feel while visiting the real one in North Point, but it requires some fanboy imagination.
+You do get a Sleeping Dogs feel while visiting the real deal in North Point, but it requires quite a bit of fanboy imagination.

-(This is embarrassing.
+Update 2018: This is embarrassing.
 I’ve always thought the in-game map was inaccurate in geographical placement.
 I only just realise that’s not so at all, I only felt that way because I didn’t realise the game map is not orientated to north.
 Rotate it anti-clockwise by 90 degrees and there it is.
-Hong Kong Island)
+Hong Kong Island.

 If you’ve played the game, I’m sure you’d remember Golden Koi.
 (Pronounced in Cantonese as Kam Lun) Not only was it the starting point for the main story, it was also the venue for one of the most horrific, unexpected cutscenes in the game.